 The thinking undertaken before starting work on a computer is computational thinking.

 For example, if you’re going to make a video animation, you need to:

 Computational thinking is a problem solving process that includes a number of characteristics and dispositions.
-It is essential to the development of computer applications, but it can also be used to support problem solving across the curriculum.

 Operational definition of computational thinking for K-12 education

 Computational thinking is a problem-solving process that includes (but is not limited to) the following characteristics:

 - formulating problems in a way that enables us to use a computer and other tools to help solve them

 - representing data through abstractions such as models and simulations